A category of quantum posets: Monoidal closure

 \begin{definition} Let $(\X,R)$ and $(\Y,S)$ be quantum sets equipped with binary relations.
 Then we say that a function $F:\X\to\Y$ is a \emph{homomorphism} $(\X,R)\to(\Y,S)$ if $F\circ R\leq S\circ F$. \end{definition} Note that if $R$ and $S$ are orders on $\X$ and $\Y$, respectively, then $F$ is a homomorphism if and only if $F$ is monotone.

-For the next lemma, recall that $\qSet$ is monoidal closed \cite{Kornell2}*{Theorem 9.1}, so for each pair of quantum sets $\Y$ and $\Z$, there is an exponential object $\Z^\Y$.
-Since $\qSet$ is monoidal closed, the monoidal product $\times$ has a right adjoint.
+For the next lemma, recall that $\qSet$ is monoidal closed \cite{Kornell2}*{Theorem 9.1}, so for each pair of quantum sets $\Y$ and $\Z$, there is an exponential object $\Z^\Y$, and the monoidal product $\times$ has a right adjoint.
 Thus, $\times$ preserves colimits, in particular the monoidal product distributes over coproducts; this fact will be used in the proof of the next lemma.
 For each subset $\W \subseteq \Z^\Y$, we write $J_\W\: \W \hookrightarrow \Z^\Y$ for the canonical inclusion.

 \begin{lemma} Let $(\Y,S)$ and $(\Z,T)$ be quantum sets equipped with binary relations.
 Then, there exists a quantum set $\W \subsetof \Z^\Y$ that is the largest subset of $\Z^\Y$ such that

 is a homomorphism, and there exists a reflexive binary relation $Q$ on $\W$ that is the largest binary relation on $\W$ such that